 Joust of Districts in Oria – Apulia

-Since 1967, the town of Oria, in the Province of Brindisi, hosts Torneo dei Rioni (Joust of Districts), a historical reenactment in honor of Frederick II (1194 – 1250), Holy Roman Emperor and King of Sicily.
+Since 1967, the town of Oria, in the Province of Brindisi, hosts Torneo dei Rioni (Joust of Districts), a historical reenactment in honour of Frederick II (1194 – 1250), Holy Roman Emperor and King of Sicily.
 This year, the Joust takes place on Saturday, August 10 and Sunday, August 11, 2019.

 The modern tournament is inspired by the 1225 tournament called by Frederick II in honor of John of Brienne, father of his wife-to-be Jolanda and guest of the Imperial Court.